 There are numerous resources out there to help you find information on the topic selected for your research paper.
 One of the first places to begin research is at your local library.
 Use the Dewey Decimal System or ask the librarian to help you find books related to your topic.
 There are also a variety of reference materials, such as encyclopedias, available at the library.

 A relatively new reference resource has become available with the power of technology - the Internet.
 While the Internet allows the user to access a wealth of information that is often more up-to-date than printed materials such as books and encyclopedias, there are certainly drawbacks to using it.
 It can be hard to tell whether or not a site contains factual information or just someone's opinion.
 A site can also be dangerous or inappropriate for students to use.
-To help in your search for safe sites that contain factual information, consult our guide to using the Internet for research.

 You may find that certain science concepts and science terminology are not easy to find in regular dictionaries and encyclopedias.
 A science dictionary or science encyclopedia can help you find more in-depth and relevant information for your science report.
 If your topic is very technical or specific, reference materials such as medical dictionaries and chemistry encyclopedias may also be good resources to use.

 If you are writing a report for your science fair project, not only will you be finding information from published sources, you will also be generating your own data, results, and conclusions.
 Keep a journal that tracks and records your experiments and results.
 When writing your report, you can either write out your findings from your experiments or display them using graphs or charts.